| Contact |

 10:30-11 am | Ellison Campus Center Lobby

 We invite all members of our community to join us as we march from the Ellison Campus Center to the Sophia Gordon Center, where Convocation will take place.
-A short vigil will take place in the Lobby prior to the march.
+A short vigil will take place in the Lobby before the march.

 11 am-12 pm | Sophia Gordon Center

-Convocation will feature a keynote address followed by an interactive community conversation exploring what preserving democracy and nonviolent collective action looks like here at Salem State and beyond.
+Hosted by Bold, Educated, and Empowered Sisters (BEES) and The Brotherhood, Convocation will feature a keynote address by Rev. Dr. Andre K. Bennett, followed by an engaging community conversation exploring what preserving democracy and nonviolent collective action looks like in our communities and beyond.

 Leadership Luncheon & Awards